Hong Kong Special Administrative Region Establishment Day: Protest marches

+Since 2020, when the Hong Kong National Security Law was promulgated, there have been no further protest marches.

 Fireworks display

-A fireworks display is usually held on the evening of 1 July in Victoria Harbour.
+Fireworks are not held on the evening of 1 July in Victoria Harbour.

 Parades

-Military parades have taken place on HKSAR Day in 2007, 2012 and 2017.
+Military parades have taken place on HKSAR Day in 2007, 2012, and 2017.
 In allowing those instances, they have also celebrated the anniversary of the People's Liberation Army.
 The 2017 parade held in honor of the 20th anniversary of the assession of Hong Kong was the largest parade in the HKSAR's existence, being held at Shek Kong Airfield in the presence of 20 formations, accounting for over 3,000 troops combined.

 History

 Colonial history

 Hong Kong's territory was acquired by United Kingdom from China through three separate treaties: the Treaty of Nanking in 1842, the Treaty of Beijing in 1860, and The Convention for the Extension of Hong Kong Territory in 1898, which gave the UK the control of Hong Kong Island, Kowloon (area south of Boundary Street), and the New Territories (area north of Boundary Street and south of the Shenzhen River, and outlying islands), respectively.
 Although Hong Kong Island and Kowloon had been ceded to the United Kingdom in perpetuity, the control on the New Territories was a 99-year lease.